 - 1. Create a new motion detection window. - 2.
 Check Enable this profile. - 3.
-Select the applicable period of time for the Schedule mode.
-Please manually enter a range of time. - 4.
+Select the applicable mode: Day mode, Night mode, or Schedule mode.
+Please manually enter a time range if you choose Schedule mode. - 4.
 Click Save to enable the settings and click Close to exit the page.

 This motion detection window will also be displayed on the Event Settings page.
 You can go to Event settings > Trigger to select it as a trigger source.
-Please refer to page 114 for detailed information.
+Please refer to page 110 for detailed information.